RushMeTeam/RushMeAndroid/README.md

 # RushMeAndroid
-Front end for RushME Android app
+Front end for the RushMe Android App